dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/10-hello-sprites/README.md

 <img src="../assets/img/10/cyd-hello-sprite-rotation-glitch-02.jpg" alt="CYD Hello Sprite program with flawed rotation">

 Even though there's enough room to contain our rotated sprite, we get the same result.
 The problem is our source virtual display doesn't have enough room to contain the spun sprite.
-To solve our issue we need to make a display that's big enough to contain our sprite after spinning.
+To solve our issue we need to make a source display that's big enough to contain our sprite after spinning.
 Let's make it as tall as the text is wide.

 ```C++
 sprite1.createVirtual(132, 132);